How to Make a Receipt?

 Knowing the purpose of the receipt you will be making is a must.
 It is because a receipt can simply be a receipt or an invoice.
 A receipt is proof of payment while a printed invoice is a request for payment.
 Determining which of the two types you will be making will help you achieve the proper format of the receipt that you need.

 2. Write Down the Details

-Placing important information on your receipt is the most important thing.
+Placing important information on your simple receipt is the most important thing.
 The specific detail includes the receipt number, date, company name, contact information, items purchased and its cost, taxes, and the overall total.
 These details serve as a summary of the transaction that happened.
 For example, the Office of Finance at Harvard University requires detailed purchase order forms and receipts for the validation of businesses.

 3. Insert a Logo

 Your company sample logo should be in your receipt.
 It is usually placed at the topmost part of the paper.
 The logo serves as an identification that your receipt is legitimate and can be trusted.
 It will also make your business more popular by just looking at the receipt with the logo then your past customers will maybe recommend your services to others.

 Barcodes are placed at the bottom of receipts (especially if they are bill receipts).
 The barcodes in receipts is a way of storing the summary of the transaction.
 The summary that is in the barcode is the details that are not placed on the receipt.
 These are the name of the cashier, the payment method, or anything that was not written on the receipt.